Lucille Kring was re-elected to the Anaheim City Council in November 2016, representing District 4 in south Anaheim.

 Kring is active in many organizations including as a board member of Anaheim Beautiful, Anaheim Regional Medical Center, Anaheim Family YMCA, Cops 4 Kids and Orange County Vector Control District.

-Kring also serves on the boards of the Orange County Sanitation District, Orange County-City HAZMAT Emergency Response Authority and Orange County Fire Training Joint Powers Authority.
+Kring also serves on the Orange County Fire Training Joint Powers Authority.